Banksia dentata: Cultivation

 The tree's gnarled bark, large green leaves, and yellow flower spikes are attractive horticultural features.
 B. dentata is vulnerable to cold winters in cultivation in Melbourne and recovers over the hotter months of summer.
-It has not been able to be grown in colder climates, such as those of Canberra.
+It has not been grown in colder climates, such as those of Canberra.
 Flowering occurs around 5 to 8 years from seed.
 Plants can be pruned hard, and do best on a sandy slightly acid soil of pH 5.5–6.5.
 They can be vulnerable to borers.
 Seeds do not require any treatment, and take 32 to 40 days to germinate.
-Banksia dentata was introduced into the United Kingdom in 1822.
+B. dentata was introduced into the United Kingdom in 1822.

+Uses

 Banksia dentata is used as a nectar source in the honey bee industry.
-Aborigines in the Northern Territory would light old seed cones and use them as firebrands, these lasting for up to two hours.
+Aboriginal people in the Northern Territory would light old seed cones and use them as firebrands, these lasting for up to two hours.
 The nectar was consumed by indigenous people.
 A hot smoking flower spike was used to cauterise leprosy sores, and people suffering from diarrhea would squat over smoking cones in the hope this would relieve their symptoms.
 The thin woody spikes that did not develop follicles were used as nasal ornaments by aboriginal women, and flower spikes were used as combs.